What Is Equity Release In A Home Loan?

-For example, let’s say you borrowed $435,000 against a property worth $500,000 2 years ago (87% LVR).
+For example, let’s say you borrowed $435,000 against a property worth $500,000 two years ago (87% LVR).

-You could have paid up to $6,270 in LMI so the effective LVR would be 88.25%, so the loan amount is $441,270.
+You could have paid up to $6,270 in LMI so the effective LVR would be 88.25% and the loan amount is $441,270.

-After a certain time, let’s say if your property value has risen to $520,000 and you’ve paid off $20,000 in mortgage repayments.
-Your remaining loan amount would be $421,270 and your LVR would be 81.01%.
+After a certain time, let’s say your property value has risen to $520,000 and you’ve paid off $20,000 in home loan repayments.
+Your remaining loan amount would be $421,270, and your LVR would be 81.01%.

 Please call us on 1300 889 743 or enquire online and one of our specialist mortgage brokers will help you find out how much additional funds you can obtain to top up your loan.

-If you do, you’ll typically have to pay mortgage insurance on the difference between the new loan amount and old loan amount.
+If you do, you’ll typically have to pay mortgage insurance on the difference between the new loan amount and the old loan amount.

-Let’s say that in the above scenario you released $40,000 on top of the existing $421,270 loan balance bringing your total LVR to 88.71%.
+Let’s say that in the above scenario, you released $40,000 on top of the existing $421,270 loan balance bringing your total LVR to 88.71%.

-You would have to pay LMI on 88.71% of the property value which means you could be paying up to $8,524 in mortgage insurance.
-In this case, you’ll have to pay the difference in the LMI, i.e. $2,254 ($8,524 – $6,270).
+You would have to pay LMI on 88.71% of the property value, which means you could be paying up to $8,524 in mortgage insurance.
+In this case, you’ll have to pay the difference in the LMI, which is, $2,254 ($8,524 – $6,270).